 Insurance usually involves the collection of funds from many to pay for the losses of a few.
 Through the purchase of insurance, the insured entities become protected from partial or complete loss of the insured object.

 In other words, insurance is a method by which someone can more easily deal with the uncertainties of risk associated with damaging or losing something or someone.
 The main purpose of insurance is to remove the uncertainty, usually of economic loss, through the protection of insurance.
 In addition to car insurance, one of the most common forms of insurance is a life insurance policy.

-aka Motor Vehicle Insurance and Auto Insurance
+Car Insurance - Motor Vehicle Insurance - Auto Insurance

 Encyclopedia Britannica defines auto insurance as: